Dara Khosrowshahi: Career

+In 2022, Khosrowshahi’s total compensation from Uber rose 22% to $24.3 million.
+In 2023, Khosrowshahi's total compensation from Uber was $24.2 million, representing a CEO-to-median worker pay ratio of 292-to-1.
+Khosrowshahi's total compensation for 2024 was $39.4 million, an increase of 63 percent from the previous year.

+Khosrowshahi's net worth is estimated to be at least $238 million as of February 2025.

 Political activity

 Khosrowshahi is an outspoken critic of the immigration policy of Donald Trump.
 In 2016, he donated to the Hillary Victory Fund, Washington Democratic Senator Patty Murray, and the Democratic National Committee.
 He also donated to Utah Republican Senator Mike Lee, a supporter of libertarianism.
+Khosrowshahi is a college friend of former Minnesota U.S. Representative Dean Phillips and has supported his congressional races.

-In November 2019, Khosrowshahi caused controversy in an interview with Axios on HBO, when he compared the assassination of Jamal Khashoggi to the death of Elaine Herzberg by an Uber self-driving car in 2018.
+In November 2019, Khosrowshahi caused controversy in an interview with Axios on HBO when he compared the assassination of Jamal Khashoggi to the death of Elaine Herzberg by an Uber self-driving car in 2018.
 He called them both "mistakes" that can "be forgiven".
 The Saudi government is an investor in Uber and has representation on its board of directors.

 Personal life

-Khosrowshahi has two children from a first marriage; a son, Alex and a daughter, Chloe.
+Khosrowshahi has two children from a first marriage.
 On December 12, 2012, Khosrowshahi married Sydney Shapiro, a former preschool teacher and actress.
-He praised his wife for wearing a Slayer t-shirt to the wedding, which was held in Las Vegas.
-The couple has twin sons, Hayes Epic and Hugo Gubrit.
+The couple have twin sons, both diagnosed with autism spectrum disorder, and Khosrowshahi has appeared as a guest speaker for Autism Partnership Foundation.

-His uncle, Hassan Khosrowshahi, also fled Iran due to the Iranian Revolution and is now a billionaire.
-His cousin Amir co-founded Nervana Systems, which was acquired by Intel in 2016 for $408 million.
+His uncle, Hassan Khosrowshahi, fled Iran due to the Iranian Revolution.
+A cousin, Amir, co-founded Nervana Systems, which was acquired by Intel in 2016 for $408 million.
 Another cousin, Golnar, founded Reservoir Media in 2007 as a music publishing company.
-He is also related to Darian Shirazi, the founder of Radius Intelligence and the first intern hired by Facebook.